Non-Line-of-Sight Reconstruction using Efficient Transient Rendering

 \subsection{Geometry reconstruction}

-We used various types of input data to test our algorithm: \changed{synthetic data generated using a path tracer or our own fast renderer, as well as experimental data obtained from other sources.
+We used various types of input data to test our algorithm: synthetic data generated using a path tracer or our own fast renderer, as well as experimental data obtained from other sources.
 The results from these reconstructions are scattered throughout the paper, referencing the datasets from \Tab{tbl:parameters} by their respective names.
 Meshes are rendered in a daylight environment using Mitsuba \cite{Mitsuba}, with a back wall and ground plane added as shadow receivers for better visualization of the 3D shapes.
-Note that these planes are not part of the experimental setup.}
+Note that these planes are not part of the experimental setup.

-\paragraph{Synthetic datasets} \changed{After establishing in \Sec{sec:rendereval} that our fast renderer produces outcomes that are almost identical to the ray-traced reference, we used both the path tracer and our fast renderer to generate a variety of around-the-corner input data.} In particular, we prepared several variations of the \texttt{Mannequin} scene, reducing the number of pixels, the number of laser spots, as well as the temporal resolution.
-An overview of all our datasets, as well as the parameters used for reconstructing them, can be found in \Tab{tbl:parameters}.
-Like the backprojection method, ours too has a small number of parameters: the upper bound for the blob size, $\sigma_0$ and the regularization parameter $\eta$.
+\paragraph{Synthetic datasets} After establishing in \Sec{sec:rendereval} that our fast renderer produces outcomes that are almost identical to the ray-traced reference, we used both the path tracer and our fast renderer to generate a variety of around-the-corner input data.
+In particular, we prepared several variations of the \texttt{Mannequin} scene, reducing the number of pixels, the number of laser spots, as well as the temporal resolution.
+An overview of our datasets, as well as the parameters used for reconstruction, can be found in \Tab{tbl:parameters}.
+Like the backprojection method, our method has a small number of parameters: the blob size upper bound $\sigma_0$ and the regularization parameter $\eta$.